The Amazing Jeckel Brothers

 The Amazing Jeckel Brothers is the fifth studio album by American hip hop group Insane Clown Posse, released on May 25, 1999, by Island Records, in association with Psychopathic Records.
 Recording sessions for the album took place from 1998 to 1999.
 The album is the fifth Joker's Card in the group's Dark Carnival mythology.
 The album's lyrics focus on the nine circles of hell and the morality of man as he is torn between righteousness and evil.
 The album's titular Jeckel Brothers are spirits who juggle balls of fire, representing the sins committed during the mortal life of the dead.

-The Amazing Jeckel Brothers was the second studio album Insane Clown Posse released by Island, and features a rap rock sound.
+The Amazing Jeckel Brothers was the second studio album Insane Clown Posse released by Island.
 The Amazing Jeckel Brothers features guest appearances by rappers Ol' Dirty Bastard and Snoop Dogg, and additional contributions by The Jerky Boys and Twiztid.
 It debuted at number four on the Billboard charts and was later certified platinum by the Recording Industry Association of America (RIAA).